Robinson Cole LLP

 Data Privacy + Cybersecurity

-As a member of the Data Privacy + Cybersecurity team, Ben assists clients in developing policies and procedures to comply with international data privacy and security laws and regulations, with a particular focus on the European General Data Protection Regulation (GDPR).
+As a member of the Data Privacy + Cybersecurity team, Ben represents clients in litigation matters arising from data breaches and in cases involving cyber fraud.
+He assists clients in developing policies and procedures to comply with international data privacy and security laws and regulations, with a particular focus on the European General Data Protection Regulation (GDPR).
 He counsels clients on compliance programs relating to data privacy and security and negotiates third-party contracts concerning data privacy and cross-border data transfer issues.
 In 2022, he achieved the Certified Information Privacy Professional / Europe (CIPP/E) certification from the International Association of Privacy Professionals.

 In addition to his legal practice, Ben is actively involved in the local business and philanthropic communities.
 He currently serves on the Board of Directors of the Connecticut Entrepreneurs Forum and is the Co-Chair of the Steering Committee for Connecticut Children’s Connection, an initiative of the Connecticut Children’s Medical Center dedicated to funding medical research projects.